 Narrow down your passions, interests, skills, and experience.
 If you’re buying an existing business, you’ll probably be happier if you buy a business that dovetails with what you already like and have some experience in.

 For example, if you’ve been a line cook at a restaurant for several years, maybe you’ve decided you’d like to own your own restaurant.
 Or maybe you’ve been an employee for a long time at a company that’s now on the market.
 In that case, who better to buy the business than someone who knows it as intimately as you?

 Although you might just want to buy an existing business for the financials alone—by its expected return on investment—it’s also important to align yourself with the business’s immaterial goals.
 After all, the more knowledgeable, curious, and familiar you are with the business’s model, products or services, customers, industry, and trends, the more innovative and successful your new ideas will be.

 This is where you’ll need to decide on the more hard-and-fast aspects of your new business acquisition.

-There are plenty of reasons a business owner might put their business up for sale, ranging from a completely innocuous lifestyle choice to something fundamentally wrong with the business.
-And if you’re buying an existing business, you’ll want to know exactly why this business isn’t “doing it” anymore for its current owner.
+There are plenty of reasons a business owner might put their business up for sale, including something as simple as an innocuous lifestyle choice like retirement, or something more worrisome—like when there’s a fundamental problem with the business.
+If you’re buying an existing business, you’ll want to know exactly why this business isn’t working anymore for its current owner.